 Here shows an elaborately-made bar chart example, which is editable, printable and sharable.

 Edraw diagram tool can greatly increase and improve process of making PFDs.
 With abundant shapes and examples, even novice users can handle it easily because it requires no drawing skill and experience.
 Most importantly, it save time, effort and money for users by automating many operations in drawing.

-Discover why Edraw is the best bar chart and histogram maker: Download it Now.
+Discover why Edraw is an awesome bar chart and histogram maker: Download it Now.

 Download histogram maker and view all examples for free